ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

       * The ETL task will insert new documents to the specified Elasticsearch destinations.
       * If not otherwise specified, existing Elasticsearch documents will be removed before adding new documents.
       * A [document identifier](../../../server/ongoing-tasks/etl/elasticsearch#document-identifiers)
-        field property is defined per index, and used by the delete command to locate the matching documents.
+        field property is defined per document, and used by the delete command to locate the matching documents.
    * **Define Transformation Scripts**.
      The transformation script determines which RavenDB documents will be transferred, to which Elasticsearch Indexes, and in what form.